TeaEngineering/libchronicle/README.md

 [OpenHFT](https://github.com/OpenHFT) aka.
 [Chronicle Software Ltd.](https://chronicle.software/) provide an open-source Java '[Chronocle Queue](https://github.com/OpenHFT/Chronicle-Queue)' ipc library.
 This project is an unaffiliated, mostly-compatible, open source implementation in the C-programming language, with bindings to other non-JVM languages.
 To differentiate I refer to OpenHFTs implementation capitalised as 'Chronicle Queue', and the underlying procotol itself chronicle-queue, and this implementation as `libchronicle`.

-### Documenting the chronicale-queue format
+## Documenting the chronicale-queue format
+The format of the queue-files containing your data, the shared memory protocol, and the safe ordering of queuefile maintenance is currently implementation defined.
+One hope is that this project will change that!

-There is no controlling broker process, the operating system provides persistence and hardware itself provides arbitration.
-Messages always flow from an 'appender' to a 'tailer' process, in one direction with no flow control.
+A chronicle-queue has no single controlling broker process, the operating system provides persistence and hardware itself provides arbitration.
+Messages always flow from an 'appender' to a 'tailer' process, in one direction, with no flow control.
 The queue is fully contained with a standard directory, which should be otherwise empty.
+Queue files are machine independant and can be moved between machines.

-'appender' publishes payload to a queue directory, is given 64bit value 'index' of the write 'tailer' subscribes to messages in a queue directory, starting from 0 or provided index Multiple appenders, multiple tailers supported, can be added and removed at will so long as all on same machine.
+* An _appender_ process publishes payload to a queue directory, is given 64bit value 'index' of the write
+* Whilst a _tailer_ subscribes to messages in a queue directory, starting from 0 or provided index

+Multiple appenders, multiple tailers are supported, can be added and removed at will so long as all on the same machine.
 All writes resolve into total order which is preserved on replay.
 Message length must pack into 30 bits.
-Typical IPC latency 1us, depending on frequency of shmipc.peek
+Typical IPC latency 1us, depending on frequency of polling.

-Settings control how the 64-bit index value is interpreted, the typical scheme is upper 32 bits are 'cycle', and bottom 32 bits are the 'seqnum'.
-Cycle values map to a particular queue file on disk, e.g. cycle+1970.01.01 -> yyyymmdd.cq4 . seqnum is the message position within the file.
+Settings control how the 64-bit index value is interpreted, the typical _DAILY_ scheme is upper 32 bits are 'cycle', and bottom 32 bits are the 'seqnum'.
+Cycle values map to a particular queue file on disk, e.g. cycle+1970.01.01 -> yyyymmdd.cq4 . seqnum is the data message position within the file.
-Queue file writers maintain an index structure within the queue file to allow resuming from a particular seqnum value with a reasonable upper bound on the number of disk seeks.
+Queue file writers maintain an index structure (also stored within the queue file) to allow resuming from a particular seqnum value with a reasonable upper bound on the number of disk seeks.
 Appenders sample the clock during a write to determine if the current cycle should be 'rolled' into the next, which sets the seqnum to zero and increments cycle, switching the filename in use.
-Queue files are machine independant and can be moved between machines.

 For performance and correctness, the queue files must be memory mapped.
-Kernel guarantees maps into process address space for the same file and offset and made with MAP_SHARED by multiple processes are mapped to the same physical pages, which allows zero-copy communication.
+Kernel guarantees maps into process address space for the same file and offset and made with MAP_SHARED by multiple processes are mapped to the same _physical pages_, which allows shared memory primitives to be used.
 Memory subsystem ensures correctness between CPUs and packages.
-To bound the mmap() to sensible sizes, the file is mapped in chunks of 'blocksize' bytes.
-If a payload is to be written or deserialised larger than blocksize, it is extended and the mapping rebuilt.
+To bound the `mmap()` to sensible sizes, the file is mapped in chunks of 'blocksize' bytes.
+If a payload is to be written or deserialised larger than blocksize, blocksize it is extended and the mapping rebuilt.
 The kernel arranges dirty pages to be written to disk.
-Blocking I/O using read() and write() may see stale data however filesystem tools (cp) now typically use mmap.
+Blocking I/O using `read()` and `write()` may see stale data however filesystem tools (cp) now typically use mmap.

 Messages are written to the queue with a four-byte header, containing the message size and two control